S-Orion/MOESCORE-ICASSP-2026-Grand-Challenge-Track12/README.md

 # MOESCORE-ICASSP-2026-Grand-Challenge-Track12
 This is the official implementation of the Rank-1 solution for Track 12 of the ICASSP 2026 Grand Challenge.
+- The model code will be made publicly available in the near future.